fritzalder/faulty-point-unit/02_table2_affected_runtimes/sgx-lkl/README.md

 Where the two lines in the middle show the results of a rounding and a calculation of pi inside LKL and the outer two lines each show the value of the MXCSR and FCW registers.

 The file `sgx-lkl-poisoned-run_reference-output.txt` is a reference output of the same script execution for the reviewer's convenience.

+## A note on Ubuntu 20.04 (and newer)

+To replicate the attack against the SGX-LKL runtime, the `run-test.sh` script needs to mount a disk.
+On some newer versions such as Ubuntu 20.04 and following, docker containers may not be allowed to execute the mount operation by default.
+One solution to this could be be to add the `--privileged` flag to the run command of the docker container.
+Note, that this may come with security side-effects as documented [here](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).
+Due to these implications we did not enable this flag by default, especially since only SGX-LKL requires it.

 ## Disclosure and mitigation